• Go to app

 1. Google Maps: An essential app for navigation, Google Maps provides detailed directions, traffic updates, and the ability to search for nearby amenities like gas stations and restaurants.
 The offline maps feature is particularly handy for areas with poor reception.

-2. Japan Travel by NAVITIME: This app (iOS) offers comprehensive travel guides, including route planning, public transportation schedules, and information on popular tourist destinations.
+2. Japan Travel by NAVITIME: This app (on iOS and Android) offers comprehensive travel guides, including route planning, public transportation schedules, and information on popular tourist destinations.
 It's a great tool for both driving and exploring on foot.

 Frequently Asked Questions